๐ฏ Accuracy & Evidence-Completeness Update

 Key Files: 7 Python files

-pipeline_executor.py- Main pipeline executionpipeline_loader.py- Load pipeline configurationsdiscovery_service.py- Discover available configs
+pipeline_executor.py- Main pipeline executionpipeline_loader.py- Load pipeline configurationsfeather_auto_registration.py- Auto-register feathersdiscovery_service.py- Discover available configsdatabase_connection_manager.py- Manage pipeline database connections

 gui/ - User Interface